jmicko/coinbot/docs/ROBOT_SYNC.md

 1. Increment the user's loop counter.
 2. Send a heartbeat to the browser.
-3. If the runtime product catalog is empty, load it before trading; every `full_sync * 10` loops after that, refresh it.
+3. If the runtime product catalog is empty, load it before trading.
+After a successful load, refresh it no more than once every 15 minutes from inside the same main loop.
    - Catalog readiness and metadata are tracked separately for each user.
+   - The refresh timestamp is process-local and resets on server restart.
+   - Concurrent refresh requests for the same user share one in-flight operation.
+   - The previous catalog remains available until a complete replacement succeeds.
    - Persist only new or changed product identity fields.
    - Mark products missing from that user's latest catalog unavailable without deleting their rows.
    - Keep volatile Coinbase fields and precomputed decimal helpers in memory.